KrantiWalke/Computer-Graphics/Project 4 : Bezier Curve/README.md

 ## Overview

-This project, developed by Kranti Walke for CSCI 272 (Fall 2023), showcases an interactive 3D Bezier Curve implementation using OpenGL and GLUT.
+This project, showcases an interactive 3D Bezier Curve implementation using OpenGL and GLUT.
 It allows users to dynamically create and visualize Bezier curves by placing control points within a 3D environment.

 ## Features